 - 1. The term "Title IV Funds" refers to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: - a.
-Unsubsidized FFEL/Direct loans, subsidized FFEL/Direct loans, Federal Pell Grants, Federal SEOG. - 2.
+Unsubsidized FFEL/Direct loans, subsidized FFEL/Direct loans, - 2.
 A student's withdrawal date is: - a.
 The date the student began the institution's withdrawal process or officially notified the institution of intent to withdraw; or - b.
 The midpoint of the period for a student who leaves unofficially without notifying the institution; or - c.
 The student's last date of attendance at a documented academically related activity. - 3.
 Refunds on all institutional charges, including tuition and fees, will be calculated using the Caldwell University refund policy published in the Catalog and class schedule and will be calculated and determined by the Bursars Office. - 4.
 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the semester.
 60% is approximately 9.6 weeks of a 16-week semester or 4.8 weeks of an 8-week summer session.
 Title IV aid and all other aid is viewed as 100% earned after that point in time. - 5.
 The percentage of Title IV aid earned shall be calculated as follows: - a.
-Number of days completed by student ÷ Total number of days in term\ = Percent of term completed. - b.
+Number of days completed by student ÷ Total number of days in term = Percent of term completed. - b.
 The percent of term completed shall be the percentage of Title IV aid earned by the student. - c.
-The total number of calendar days in a term of enrollment shall exclude any scheduled breaks of more than five days.\ - 6.
+The total number of calendar days in a term of enrollment shall exclude any scheduled breaks of more than five days - 6.
 The percentage of Title IV aid unearned (i/e., to be returned to the appropriate aid program) shall be 100% minus the percent earned. - 7.
 Unearned aid shall be returned first from the student's account calculated as follows: - a.
 Total institutional charges (x) percent of unearned aid = amount returned to programs. - b.
-Unearned Title IV aid shall be returned to the following programs in the following order: - Unsubsidized Federal Stafford Loan - · Subsidized Federal Stafford Loan - Federal Pell Grant - · Federal SEOG Grant - · Other Title IV grant programs
+Unearned Title IV aid shall be returned to the following order: - Unsubsidized Federal Stafford Loan - 8.
+When the total amount of unearned aid is greater than the amount returned from the student's account, the student is responsible for returning unearned aid.